geo-systems/geo-systems.github.io/products/data-transformer/index.md

 <strong>Data Transformer</strong> is an offline desktop app for converting between popular data formats.

 Do you need to send a JSON or YML file to your colleagues while your data is in a spreadsheet?
-Do you need to load XML or JSON files into a spreadsheet for analytics or reporting?
+Do you need to load XML or JSON files into a spreadsheet or SQL database for analytics or reporting?
 <strong>Data Transformer</strong> has got you covered.

 It is the perfect tool to transform data from one format to the other.
-While the user interface is simple and intuitive, it offers a myriad of options for all possible corner cases.
+While the user interface is simple and intuitive, it offers a myriad of options for all situations.

 Unlike most other conversion programs and websites, which send your data on the public Internet,
 <strong>Data Transformer</strong> keeps your data offline on your computer.
 On Mac, this is ensured by